Great Green Wall (China): Criticisms and challenges

 Hong Jiang, a geography professor at the University of Wisconsin, worried trees could soak up large amounts of groundwater, which would be extremely problematic for arid regions like northern China.
 Dee Williams, a US Department of Interior anthropologist, pointed to China's past failures in anti-desertification efforts and suggested that planting trees is a temporary fix that could not change behavior.

 In December 2003, American futurist Alex Steffen on his website Worldchanging strongly criticized the Green Wall project.
 He claimed China wasn't using collaborative effort and information platforms to support the local effort.
 China's increasing levels of pollution have also weakened the soil, causing it to be unusable in many areas.

 Research of reforested areas of the Loess Plateau has found that the combination of exotic tree species and high-density planting could worsen water shortages.
 The forests increase the loss of soil moisture content when compared to farmland.

+Reforestation has impacted the water cycle in China by increasing evapotranspiration and precipitation with evapotranspiration increasing more than precipitation which means that more water is lost than rains down.
+Precipitation increased in the Tibetan Plateau but not in eastern and northwestern China where more water is lost.
+Water recycling and water resource management needs to be incorporated into the reforestation efforts.